thinkocapo/capchain/README.md

 Capchain does not cover the Merkle Tree that's used in a real blockchain.
 Though there are java libraries available for working with Merkle Trees for the future.

+Challenge:
+When users execute contracts, they amounts and types of arguments are arbitrary, because the contract could be for anything.
+This was difficult to code because Java is a static-typed language.
+So I designed Capchain so that any contract you create is an anonymous function.
+I used java 8 lambda functions to help accomplish this.
+E.g. the Contract for userA-pays-userB takes as arguments an ID of the user you want to pay, and the amount you want to pay them.

 https://github.com/thinkocapo/capchain/blob/master/test/dao/evm/CapchainSimulationTest.java

 Here are some basic java classes and vocab that get used in Blockchain.
 These were the concepts I really wanted to learn well.